DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

   </Placemark>
 <kml>
 {% endhighlight %}

-Easy enough, we just just had to repeat this for the other authors and we would be all set, we thought.
+Easy enough, we just had to repeat this for the other authors to fill up our KML file and we would be all set, we thought.

 ## Wikidata Comes Into Play